LividJava/legendary-enigma/notes/world.md

 The Wondrous World (Undr Öld) exists outside of human contact, both impossible to observe and impossible to reach physically.

-The human world's contact with Undr Öld would be deterimental to both the environment, and the human world.
+The human world's contact with Undr Öld would be detrimental to both the environment, and the human world.

 **Humans must never be able to touch this land.
 Doing so would spell disaster for all the residents of the island.**